 The claim price is used to calculate your claim if an insured peril causes your yield to fall below your guaranteed production.
 The claim price is calculated each year at renewal time.

 Each year, adjusters do random acreage checks on a small percentage of participants.
-When a producer has planted more acres than he or she reported to Agricorp, the number of overplanted acres is deducted from the total acres reported for a claim.
+When a producer has planted more acres than they reported to Agricorp, the number of overplanted acres is deducted from the total acres reported for a claim.

-For example, if a producer reports 20 acres, but Agricorp measures 22, two acres would be deducted from the claim for a replanting and/or salvage benefit.
+For example, if a producer reports 20 acres, but Agricorp measures 22, two acres would be deducted from the claim for replant or salvage coverage.